MagnumOpuses/jobtechdev.se/site/content/community/development/_index.md

 title: "Development"
 date: 2019-02-26T15:00:35+01:00
 #anchor: "community"
-menuTitle: "JobTech - Development"
+menuTitle: "Development"
 disableToc: true
 weight: 101
 ---
 #### The nature of application development has changed.
-Whether you’re building enterprise applications to manage your most sensitive business data or mobile apps to engage
-digital-native consumers, it’s not about what your team can build from scratch — it’s about how effectively they can connect
-to and build upon what already exists, both within your company and beyond it.
+Whether you’re building enterprise applications to manage your most sensitive business data or mobile apps to engage digital-native consumers, it’s not about what your team can build from scratch — it’s about how effectively they can connect to and build upon what already exists, both within your company and beyond it.

 That’s why we want to create a development platform that prioritize interoperability, and openness.

 ##### Projects
 [Our ongoing Projects](/doc/samples/)